trussworks/terraform-aws-ou-scp/README.md

 Terraform 0.11.
 Pin module version to ~> 1.0.
 Submit pull-requests to terraform011 branch.

 ### Usage for combined policy statements

+To include a policy in your combined policy block, set it to `true`.
+Otherwise omit the policy variable.

 ```hcl
 // TODO: make sure these references to module names are correct once pushed to the registry